-- 1. Existing Condition(s) Information regarding the student's current condition(s) including any relevant history - 2.
-Presenting Concerns Information regarding the student's presenting concerns (ongoing difficulties and behaviors) that substantially impact functioning in a postsecondary setting. - 3.
+- 1. Existing Condition(s) Information regarding the student's current condition(s) including any relevant history - Presenting Concerns Information regarding the student's presenting concerns (ongoing difficulties and behaviors) that substantially impact functioning in a postsecondary setting. - 3.
 Background History Information regarding the student's history of any prior accommodations received (e.g., high school, another University setting, etc.) (if applicable). - 4.
-Treatment Records Treatment summaries and/or information pertaining to management of disability symptoms may help inform decisions about eligibility and accommodations.
-Information regarding the student's current medication(s) is not required.
-Information pertaining to auxiliary aids the student uses (e.g., hearing aids, assistive listening devices, visual aids, etc.) will inform decisions about supplemental accommodations.
-In some cases, such as requests for Emotional Support Animals, documentation should provide a clear statement of recommendation for the accommodation from a qualified professional, where applicable. - 5.
-Recommendations and Evaluator Qualifications Specific recommendations regarding academic and/or residential accommodations, auxiliary aids and/or services based on the impact of the condition(s) in the postsecondary environment must come from a professional qualified to make assessments in an area related to the student's disability.
+Medications/Treatment Information regarding the student's current medication(s) including dosage(s) and frequency (if applicable).
+Please include any known adverse side effects due to medications, a description of the student's current treatments or other interventions including frequency and a description of any auxiliary aids you use (e.g., hearing aids, assistive listening devices, visual aids, etc.) - 5.
+Recommendations and Evaluator Qualifications Specific recommendations regarding academic and/or residential accommodations, auxiliary aids and/or services based on the impact of the condition(s) in the postsecondary environment

-Please note: A diagnosis of a physical or mental condition does not, in and of itself, meet the definition of a disability necessitating reasonable accommodations under the applicable law.
+Please note: A diagnosis of a disability does not, in and of itself, meet the definition of a disability necessitating reasonable accommodations under the applicable law.

-Establishing Academic Accommodations
+Establishing Accommodations